High heel policy: In media and fashion

 Some women have challenged the expectation that women should wear high heels in formal social situations.
 In 2015, a group of women were turned away from a film première at the Cannes Film Festival in France for wearing flat shoes, including a woman physically unable to wear heels due to an operation on one of her feet.
 The women complained that this was a sexist policy which forced women into a stereotyped appearance; festival organisers later responded that "the rumour that the festival requires high heels for the women on the steps [was] baseless."

 In workplaces

 Some dress codes require women to wear high heels, and some medical organizations have called for a ban on such dress codes.
-There have been repeated protests by women workers against such policies.
-Laws regarding dress codes that require women to wear high heels in the workplace.
-Some women, however, consider the ban on high heels sexist.
+There have been repeated protests by women workers against such dress codes.

 It has been argued that high heels in the workplace should be subject to a health and safety assessment.

+Australia

+Qantas, which is the national airline of Australia, declared in 2023 that its female flight attendants were no longer required to wear high heels.